tspeterkim/paged-attention-minimal/README.md

 A minimal PagedAttention Cache Manager. `llama3-paged.py` is a <300 line implementation of:
 * LLama3 batch inference using ShareGPT prompts (`sharegpt-filtered.json`).
-* A cache manager for PagedAttention.
+* A KV cache manager for PagedAttention.

 This repo aims to show, minimally, how PagedAttention achieves larger batch sizes and higher request throughput.